pauldmnn/Be-healthy-project/README.md

 ### Images :

-- Project image for the header was taken from Google an converted by myself
+- Project image for the header was taken from Google and converted by me

 ### Code :

 - [Code Institute, Love math project](https://github.com/Code-Institute-Solutions/Love-Math-Solutions) :
-    - Inspiration for the javascript code.
+    - Inspiration for the JavaScript code.

 - [Google Charts](https://developers.google.com/chart)
     - Inspiration for the Pie Chart

 - [Geeks for geeks](https://www.geeksforgeeks.org/):
-    - Inspiration for the blinkng button and BMI calculator javascript code
+    - Inspiration for the blinking button and BMI calculator JavaScript code

 - [Font Awesome](https://fontawesome.com/) :
     - Used for all icons across the website.

 ## Thank you to everyone who read this documentation!